dtcarls/fantasy_football_chat_bot/README.md

 python3 setup.py test
 ```

-## Setting up GroupMe or Slack, and deploying app in Heroku
+## Setting up GroupMe, Discord, or Slack, and deploying app in Heroku

 **Do not deploy 2 of the same bot in the same chat.
 In general, you should let your commissioner do the setup**